A PID (Proportional Integral Derivative) controller works by controlling an output to bring a process value to a desired set point.

 Tuning a PID controller

-Check out this post to learn how to tune a PID controller and how to set one up from scratch.
+Check out this post to learn how to tune a PID controller and an example of how to set one up from scratch.